CtrlK

 Actionability

-Despite covering a broad topic, the skill provides zero executable code, no concrete configuration snippets, no Terraform blocks, no Nginx config examples, and no HAProxy config examples.
+Despite covering a complex topic, the skill provides zero executable code, no concrete configuration snippets, no Terraform HCL examples, no Nginx config blocks, and no HAProxy config blocks.
 The instructions are entirely abstract descriptions of what to do rather than showing how to do it.
-The 'Examples' section lists prompts, not actual output examples.
+The 'Output' section lists what should be produced but gives no templates or examples.

 1 / 3